APKolkhede/AndroidArchitectureBestPracticesSample/README.md

 Sample Android Application developed using  feature modularisation approach.
 Mainly focused on scalability, testability and maintainability.
 Written in Kotlin.
 Using Jetpack Libraries

 # Environment SetUp
-This is developed using Android Studio Artic Fox and gradle plugin 7.0.3 which require Jdk 11 for compialtion.
+This is developed using Android Studio Artic Fox and gradle plugin 7.0.3 which require Jdk 11 for compilation.
 Add movie db api key in local.properties API_KEY = your api key

 ## Tech-stack